turboRails/ermasterr/README.md

 It can be done graphically to making ER diagram, printing ER diagram, exporting the DDL from ER diagram, etc. .
 Moreover, importing from DB, management of the group, and the historical management, etc. are supported.

-# ERMaster is very useful, but ...

-## Draw speed is so slow when you open a ER diagram that has many categories
-ERMaster has a serious issue that increases drawing time in proportion to the number of categories.
-The cause of this problem is ERMaster processes expensive initialization for each category tabs.

-## ER diagram file size becomes gigantic in sometimes
-ERMaster has another problem that ER diagram file(xml) size becomes gigantic in sometimes ( https://sourceforge.net/p/ermaster/bugs/119/ ).
-The cause of this problem is ERMaster writes a large amount of same xml tags sometimes.

-# ermasterr solved this issues
+# ermasterr solved some issues of the original version
-* ermasterr got rid of tabs of each category, and skipped this expensive initialization, prevent a increase of drawing time.
+* ermasterr prevented a increase of the drawing time by getting rid of tabs of each category and skipping expensive initialization for each category.
-* ermasterr fixed the issue that writes a large amount of same xml tags.
+* ermasterr fixed the issue that erdiagram data file size becomes gigantic in sometimes by writing a large amount of same xml tags.
+* ermasterr can write git-mergable erdiagram data as far as possible.

+# 1.1.x migration for 1.0.x
+Re-save .erm file using 1.1.x.

 # License
 Apache License V2.0